opencontainers/distribution-spec/conformance/README.md

 The tests are broken down into 4 major categories:

-1. Pull
-2. Push
-3. Discovery
-4. Management
+1. Pull - Highest priority - All OCI registries MUST support pulling OCI container images.
+2. Push - Registries need a way to get content to be pulled, but clients can/should be more forgiving here.
+For example, if needing to fallback after an unsupported endpoint.
+3. Content Discovery - Includes tag listing (and possibly search in the future).
+4. Content Management - Lowest Priority - Includes tag, blob, and repo deletion.
+(Note: Many registries may have other ways to accomplish this than the OCI API.)

 In addition, each category has its own setup and teardown processes where appropriate.